yam-ai/fasttext-multilabel-classifier/README.md

 ### 5. Post an inference HTTP request

-Make an HTTP POST request to `http://localhost:8000/classifier` with a JSON body like the following:
+Make an HTTP POST request to `http://localhost:8000/classifier` with a JSON body which contains the texts to be labeled, like the following (two Albert Einstein quotes):
 ```json
 {
    "texts":[